What Is Software Integrity? And How to Achieve It

 The Benefits of Software Integrity

-Even though it can be a challenge to achieve, the benefits of high software integrity for your code are profound.
-Because software integrity ensures that:
+Even though it can be a challenge to achieve, integrity can have profound benefits for your code.
+Because it ensures that:

 - Coding defects are identified and addressed sooner.

 - Code remains agile, modular, and maintainable.